liammccreery055/liammccreery055.github.io/index.md

 + I used an Adafruit Neo Trinkey to create a malicious HID input device/bad usb

-+ It runs a circuit python script that parsed a payload file and inputed keystrokes
++ It runs a circuit python script that parses a payload file and inputs keystrokes

 + I learned how malicious HID input devices work, and how to defend against them